 Our West Bloomfield will lawyer, Douglas Kuthy, has been practicing estate planning and probate law for over thirty-five years.
 His goal is to guide our clients through their legal rights and options to outline their estate plans, no matter where they live or work in Michigan.

 Our Oakland County estate planning attorney provides flat-fee legal representation so everyone has equal access to the facts, information, and requirements necessary for creating a legally binding will.
-We provide our fellow Michigan residents with peace of mind at a reasonable price
+We provide our fellow Michigan residents with peace of mind at a reasonable price so they can confidently plan their futures, knowing that no decision or detail is left to chance.

 Contact Douglas Kuthy today to learn how he can help customize your will so your complete wishes are followed by parties you designated, so your legacy can live one.